hbshci/fhi/CONTRIBUTING.md

-## Contributing to the Documentation
+## Contributing to the Web Site

 **Formatting Standards**

-For consistency across all examples in the docs and to ensure that our code examples are readable, please follow these guidelines when contributing:
+For consistency, please follow these guidelines when contributing:

 * Four spaces for indentation, and always use proper indentation
 * Multiple-line formatting (one property and value per line)